tinitiate/tinitiate/README.md

 * People seeking a career in IT

 **Our Services**
+* Pre-screening of candiates on various parameters
 * Advanced professional IT Training
 * Interview Preparation
-* Professional Techincal Resume review and preparation
+* Professional Technical Resume review and preparation